-The NHSCFA's fraud prevention quick guides focuses on specific areas of fraud risk vulnerability in NHS finance and procurement and are available to all on NHSCFA's website.
+- The NHSCFA series of fraud prevention quick guides focuses on specific areas of fraud risk vulnerability in NHS finance and procurement and are available to all on NHSCFA's website.
 They include:

-- Petty cash
+- " Petty cash

-- Contract reviews
+- " Contract reviews

-- Due diligence
+- " Due diligence

-- Suppliers code of practice: preventing fraud, bribery and corruption
+- " Suppliers code of practice: preventing fraud, bribery and corruption

-- Mandate fraud
+- " Mandate fraud

-- Buying goods and services
+- " Buying goods and services

-- Credit card

-- NHSCFA has developed and published advice and guidance for the NHS on fraud risks relating to COVID-19, which may be helpful.
-Please visit NHSCFA's website for further information.

-- The NHS Fraud Reference Guide was developed by NHSCFA to include information and definitions for different types of NHS fraud.
+- " Credit card - NHSCFA has developed and published advice and guidance for the NHS on fraud risks relating to COVID-19, which may be helpful.
+Please visit NHSCFA's website for further information. - The NHS Fraud Reference Guide was developed by NHSCFA to include information and definitions for different types of NHS fraud. - Further information is available on NHSCFA's Ngage platform; including Guidance for completing the Procurement Local Proactive Exercise; Due Diligence and Contract management (January 2024). - Details of your Local Counter Fraud Specialist.